kevinoc554/spellbook/README.md

     - When a Spell is selected from the table above, a request is sent to the DnD API again, this time requesting the details of that spell.
 The return data is then written to the DOM as the Spell Data section.
     - This section will always display the information common to all Spells in D&D; the spell's name, level, school, range, casting time and description will always be shown.
     - Non-essential information (e.g. spell materials, damage at higher levels), is initially hidden from the user's view to prevent cluttering the page, but can be displayed by clicking on the chevron next to the relevant item.
     - Regarding the features that are not common to all Spells, the site's JavaScript is designed (using a series of "if" statements) to only display the categories that are relevant to the chosen spell, e.g. the Damage Per Spell Level will not appear for a spell that does not cause damage.
-Thsi aims to prevent showing the user irrelevant categories or items that are `undefined`, which would be a poor user experience.
+This aims to prevent showing the user irrelevant categories or items that are `undefined`, which would be a poor user experience.
     - On the site's first load, the first Spell in the Bard Class (Animal Friendship) is selected.
 On subsequent visits, the site will read information written to local storage to "remember" which spell was displayed last and will show that information instead.
+## About Page Features
+- About Text
+    - The text of the About page is divided into three sections:
+        - "What do we do?": This section provides a quick description of the site's purpose and functionality, along with a link to the project's GitHub repository.
+        - "How does it work?": This section provides some information about the API used to power the site, along with the Open Gaming Licence under which the information is provided.
+        - "Legal Disclaimer": This section contains the full text of the Open Gaming Licence.
+- Table of Contents
+    - The About page's Table of Contents consists of a list of clickable links that bring the user directly to the different headings on the About page.
+    - In combination with the Return to Top button, the table of contents allows users to quickly and easily navigate the About page to find whatever information they need.
-### Features To Be Implemented
+## Features To Be Implemented

 # Technologies Used
 - HTML5 - the pages of this site were designed using HTML.